cpgf/cpgf/readme.txt

 	The library uses CMake as the build system.
 	A makefile is provided to wrap the CMake build.
 	To build the library, open command line terminal, go to folder "build",

+	The library requires C++ exception and RTTI are enabled.

 	make PLATFORM